 How to Protect Yourself

-There are COVID-19 vaccines available, and you are encouraged to be vaccinated when it becomes available to you.
+There are COVID-19 vaccines available, and you are encouraged to be vaccinated.
 You should still try to limit your contact with other people.
 CDC guidelines suggest:

 - Work from home if you can.

-- Avoid travel when possible.
+- Avoid travel if you’re planning on going somewhere with very high levels of COVID.
 This is especially important if you or someone you live with is older or has a health condition that raises the chances of serious COVID-19 illness.

 - Visit with family and friends by phone and computer instead of in person.

-- If you must go out, stand at least 6 feet away from people.
+- If you go out, try to stand at least 6 feet (about two arm lengths) away from people.

 - Wash your hands often.